Self-managing COPD using a mobile-health based intervention

-In the UK, one in three patients with chronic obstructive pulmonary disease (COPD) are readmitted within 28 days of a hospital admission for an exacerbation (National Institute for Excellence.
-Chronic Obstructive Pulmonary Disease.
-Costing Report.
-London: NICE, 2011), with 50% of costs (unplanned hospital admissions) potentially avoidable with the development of more responsive models of care.
-(Polisena J, et al. J.Telemed.Telecare.
-2010;16(3):120–7.).
-NICE guidelines (2010) define an exacerbation as “a defined worsening of the patients’ symptoms from their usual stable state which is beyond normal day-to-day variations”.
+In the UK, one in three patients with chronic obstructive pulmonary disease (COPD) are readmitted within 28 days of a hospital admission for an exacerbation (NICE), with 50% of costs (unplanned hospital admissions) potentially avoidable with the development of more responsive models of care (Polisena et al.).
+NICE guidelines published in 2010 define an exacerbation as “a defined worsening of the patients’ symptoms from their usual stable state which is beyond normal day-to-day variations”.

 Current community care for COPD draws on the strong evidence base for effective treatment.
 Treatment pathways include: a coordinated plan for care (disease management package), an emphasis on education about COPD, support for self-management, smoking cessation advice, medicines management, including support for better use of medications and adherence, and screening for depression and anxiety to allow more effective management.
 These are achieved through regular contact with community nursing staff and a well-developed pulmonary rehabilitation programme.